ONE

 woman in front of me.
 Some of them were alright though.

-I tried to tighten the armor’s side straps and fumbled around the seat belt.
+do?”
+I tried to tighten the armor’s side straps and fumbled around the seat

-Squirming into ill-fitting body armor in the back of a van was not how I had
+belt.
+Squirming into ill-fitting body armor in the back of a van was not how I

 “Murder,” Hanley